isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

 ..

 - `isb-cgc:tcga_seq_metadata <https://bigquery.cloud.google.com/dataset/isb-cgc:tcga_seq_metadata>`_:
   This dataset contains several tables that provide metadata associated with TCGA *sequence* data files.
+  The important common identifiers to link these tables back to other information is the ``CGHubAnalysisID`` (which sometimes may be written ``CGHub_analysisID``).
 In alphabetical order by name, these tables are:

 ..